 It is recommended that at least a two hour time block be scheduled for the oral portion of the preliminary examination.
-To schedule the preliminary exam, a Graduate School Form 8: Request to Appoint an Examination Committee (see Appendix G) needs to be filed in the COT Graduate Studies Office a minimum of three (3) weeks prior to the scheduled examination date.
-Concurrently, the CoT Form 1 (see Appendix H) also needs to be completed.
+To schedule the preliminary exam, a Graduate School Form 8: Request to Appoint an Examination Committee needs to be electronically filed in myPurdue a minimum of two (2) weeks prior to the scheduled examination date.